emqx/eip/active/0037-feature-gates.md

 * 2026-05-15: @zmstone Remove `file_transfer`, `gcp_device`, `exhook`,
   `opentelemetry` from the listable vocabulary (available only when `EMQX_FEATURES=FULL`); fold `telemetry` into basics (license-controlled)
+* 2026-05-15: @zmstone Drop the HOCON schema field; `EMQX_FEATURES` is not mapped into the configuration tree at all -- resolution is done once at boot and held in a dedicated module, with no dashboard / REST writable surface to defend

 ## Abstract